Mewgenics: Final design and release

-In January 2018, McMillen announced in a blog post that he had secured the rights to Mewgenics (unhyphenated) from Team Meat and that the project would be developed with video game designer Tyler Glaiel, McMillen's collaborator from The End Is Nigh.Eurogamer reported that the game's design would undergo a complete overhaul, with an anticipated release date several years away.
+In January 2018, McMillen announced in a blog post that he had secured the rights to Mewgenics (unhyphenated) from Team Meat and that the project would be developed with video game designer Tyler Glaiel, McMillen's collaborator from The End Is Nigh.
+Eurogamer reported that the game's design would undergo a complete overhaul, with an anticipated release date several years away.
 While McMillen had been working on The Legend of Bum-bo, the final expansion for The Binding of Isaac: Rebirth called Repentance and the physical card game Tapeworm, Glaiel prototyped several gameplay variants for the rebooted Mewgenics.
 The genres Glaiel tested included brawler and real-time strategy, though he found them to be too chaotic.
 In early 2020, a turn-based tactical role-playing prototype moved forward as the game's design.
 The game was built upon an engine developed by Glaiel in 2010, which was previously utilized for development of The End Is Nigh and capable of importing assets created in Adobe Flash.

 In October 2022, the official Steam page for Mewgenics was launched promoting it as a turn-based roguelike legacy game.
 In April 2025, with most of the content for Mewgenics completed, developers released an official trailer blending live-action performances and in-game content.
-During the 2025 PC Gaming Show, its release date was announced, set for February 10, 2026.
 During September 2025 announcement, McMillen confirmed that all the major content for Mewgenics had been completed and showcased the first longform gameplay video.
+Mewgenics was released on Steam on February 10, 2026.
+In February 2026, McMillen confirmed that console versions were in development.
+Immediately following a live performance of music from the game by Ridiculon at Gamescom in Cologne, Germany, console versions for Nintendo Switch 2, PlayStation 5, and Xbox Series X, Series S were announced, with a release date of September 8, 2026.
+Nicalis announced physical versions of Mewgenics to be released for Nintendo Switch 2 and PlayStation 5 in the first quarter of 2027.